sagemath/sage-patchbot/README.txt

 The patchbot only needs a Sage source install (clone of git repository) and is started with

-    python patchbot.py [options]
+    python -m sagemath_patchbot.patchbot --sage-root=XXX [other options]

+or alternatively with

+    sage -patchbot [other options]

 Type --help for a list of options, though most configuration is done via an optional JSON config file.
-This is what is invoked by sage --patchbot [...]

 For more documentation on running a patchbot, see http://wiki.sagemath.org/buildbot/details